This Step: Take Driver Training

 Take Driver Training in Hawaii

 Driver training is the second portion of your drivers ed requirement.
-If you are younger than 18, you have two options (driver training is not required for those 18 and older):
+If you are younger than 18 years old, you must complete driver's ed and behind-the-wheel-training (driver training is not required for those 18 years old and older).

 Find a Local Driver Education Provider